seyerjo/fa2trakt/README.md

 For a more detailed justification of the choice of these technologies, you can consult [Tech Stack](docs/05_tech-stack.md).

+## Project Documentation 📚

+This project is thoroughly documented to provide a complete understanding of its architecture, features, and implementation.
+Whether you are a user, developer, or just curious, we invite you to explore our knowledge hub.

+For a complete index of all documentation, please refer to the [Documentation Index](./docs/00_documentation_index.md).

 ## Contributing 👋

 Contributions are welcome!
 If you find a bug, have a suggestion for improvement, or want to add a new feature, please don't hesitate to participate.